ahmadsayed/openshift-virtualization-demo/README.md

 * Install OpenShift Virtualization
 * Create Hybrid Converged Cluster
 * Show how to enable disable emulation mode(Remember the accel before ;) )
+* Login to the node and check the qemu process running